OpenConext/OpenConext-deploy/README.md

-Ansible-driven provisioning the OpenConext platform.
+Ansible-driven provisioning of the OpenConext platform.
 ==============================

 # Getting started

-These step for setting up are based on Mac OS X and the Open Source [Homebrew](http://brew.sh) package manager.
+These steps for setting up are based on Mac OS X and the Open Source [Homebrew](http://brew.sh) package manager.
 While it is possible to deploy OpenConext using other environments, currently it is unsupported.

 To encrypt and decrypt values use the scripts in `./scripts/encrypt.sh` and `./scripts/encrypt-file.sh`.
 Run them without arguments to see the help.